nileshzarkar/quarkus-microservice/htmlpage/README.md

 image:
   repository: my-app
 ```
-  # tag is not specified
 - Here, if image.tag is not specified in values.yaml, Helm will use "latest" as the tag.
 - If you later add image.tag: "1.0.0" in values.yaml, Helm will use "1.0.0" instead.

 Example 3: Setting a Default Label